Lumavate-Team/documentation/COMPONENTS.rst

 Component-Sets
 --------------

 Component-sets are bundled web components that can be registered for use by :ref:`widgets <widgets>` and :ref:`microserivces <microservices>` within :ref:`experiences<experiences>`.
-For more information on web components, please consult the `webcompoents.org <https://www.webcomponents.org/introduction>`_.
+For more information on web components, please consult `webcompoents.org <https://www.webcomponents.org/introduction>`_.

 Any component-set upon upload, regardless of framework, can be used by any widget or microservice via supplementing the distributable with a metadata file and proper tags.
 For widgets, these tags allow extra UI features and functionality to be distributed to a variety of different widgets.
 For microservices, these tags allow the component-set to compile and redistribute microservice information to other tools.